chabrian/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software: Python 3.8.9, Visual Studio Code, 1.63.2
+- Software: Python 3.8.9, Visual Studio Code, 1.63.2

 ## Summary
 The analysis of the election shows: